This article was originally written for Indian BCOM holders, but it is applicable to every aspiring CPA with a 3-year

 Let’s discuss the challenges and possible solutions on how to get you qualify to sit for the US CPA Exam.

-(If you have a MCOM or relevant master’s degree that is NOT corresponding then you are most likely eligible for the CPA exam.
+(If you have a MCOM or relevant master’s degree, you are most likely eligible for the CPA exam.
 You can proceed to read this post on how to start the application process)

 A Post Dedicated to Indian BCOM CPA Candidates

 Being an Indian Chartered Accountant is a great accomplishment and I like to commend you on that, but getting pass the US-centric CPA exam requirements can be frustrating and let me help you go over the steps one by one.

 All CPA candidates are expected to fulfill the “3E” requirements: Education, Exam and Experience.

 - Pass the CPA exam.
 There are 4 parts to be completed within 18 months

 - Fulfill your experience requirement and get properly verified

 1A.
 The 4-Year Bachelor Degree Rule

-First of all, the tertiary degree system in India is different from that of the US – the bachelor program is in India 3 years while in the US it is 4 years.
+The tertiary degree system in India is different from that of the US – the bachelor program in India is 3 years, versus 4 years in the US.